Admission and Retention | Transfer Students | Student Organizations | Internships | Scholarships & Awards

 Phi Beta Lambda - Future Business Professionals - Students who are interested in developing leadership, communication, and team skills, or who are simply looking for an organization to meet and network with others at the local, state, or national levels will choose Phi Beta Lambda.
 This national organization has over a quarter million students preparing for careers in business and business-related fields.

 The International Business Club provides an opportunity for students from the College of Business to share common interests and participate in a variety of activities.
 The club sponsors speakers who have international business experience; it offers access to field trips to companies with international activities, and offers opportunities for students to build their networks with current students and graduates with international business interests.

 The Society for Human Resource Management (SHRM) is the world's largest professional association devoted to human resource management.
 Founded in 1948, SHRM represents more than 225,000 individual members in over 125 countries, and has a network of more than 575 affiliated professional chapters in the United States, as well as offices in China and India.
 The SHRM Student Program was created in 1965 to promote mutually beneficial interaction between HRM students and practitioners.
-Since the first chapter was chartered nearly 40 years ago, the national student program has experienced tremendous growth.
 The program now includes over 430 affiliated student chapters and nearly 11,000 student members.
 The McNeese student chapter of SHRM is supported by the local and the national professional chapters, and offers professional development opportunities for students each semester.

 The McNeese College of Business offers outstanding internship opportunities at the local, state, national and even international levels.
-Internships provide you with a career-related experience prior to graduation and an opportunity to network and build professional references for the future.
-Internships serve as a springboard into full-time employment opportunities.
+Internships provide you with a career-related experience prior to graduation,an opportunity to network and build professional references for the future, and serve as a springboard into full-time employment opportunities.
 Interns earn academic credit toward a degree while developing skills and knowledge that provide a competitive advantage in the job market.